VAIOJuvenia/Brain_metastasis_radiomics_classification/README.md

 1. ‘0’ refers T1 gradient-echo post images;
 2. ‘1’ refers T1 spin-echo pre images;
 3. ‘2’ refers T1 spin-echo post images;
 4. ‘3’ refers T2 FLAIR post images;

+Feature selection is finished by LASSO regression and the prediction modelling is performed by different machine-learning algorithms.

-The work is currently under submission, thanks for your kind attention.
+The work is currently under submission; thanks for your kind interest.